robtry/DIF/README.md

 - [ ] add no info message on index pages
 - [ ] requiried all for props in format card
 - [ ] add functionality to buttons in nna/:id
+- [ ] add trequired to pros in CUTemplate
+- [ ] add is required in forms

 ## Routes para el API